Faesearas/MisterRobo/README.md

 Test: "It should check to see if what is input is a number"
 Code:
 let emptyArray = [];
-let errorMessage = "NaN, please input a number" emptyArray = arrayCounter("kittens");
+let errorMessage = "Please input a positive number" emptyArray = arrayCounter("kittens");
+Expected output: "Please input a positive number"

+Test: "It should not accept a negative number"
+Code:
+let emptyArray = [];
+let errorMessage = "Please input a positive number" emptyArray = arrayCounter(-5);
-Expected output: "NaN, please input a number"
+Expected output: "Please input a positive number"

 Describe: arrayStringifyer();